 Most people have probably heard of and or quoted what is known as the Serenity Prayer which is as follows: "God grant me the serenity to accept the things I cannot change, courage to change the things I can and the wisdom to know the difference."
 This has become a mantra since the 1950s for those who attend Alcoholic's Anonymous meetings.
 It is also used in Narcotics Anonymous meetings.
 Perhaps like me, you were raised to pray in the Name of Jesus and felt awkward saying this prayer that does not invoke His Name.
 You will be elated to know that in its original form this prayer indeed was done in the name of the Savior.

-The Serenity Prayer's true origin is not known but it is attributed to theologian Reinhold Niebuhr, who allegedly wrote it somewhere between the late1930s and the early 1940s.
-Researchers suggest that Niebuhr wrote this prayer as a part of a sermon he was going to deliver.
+The Serenity Prayer's true origin is not known but it has been attributed to theologian Reinhold Niebuhr, who allegedly wrote it somewhere between the late1930s and the early 1940s.
+Researchers suggest that Niebuhr penned this prayer as a part of a sermon he was going to deliver.
 Elisabeth Sifton wrote a book that was published in 2003 titled, "The Serenity Prayer" and she says the following is the original version.
 "God, give us grace to accept with serenity the things that cannot be changed, courage to change the things that should be changed, and the wisdom to distinguish the one from the other."
 The New York Times Book Review dated July 12, 1942. identifies the author of The Serenity Prayer as Reinhold Niebuhr and indicates that his original version was: "O God and Heavenly Father, Grant to us the serenity of mind to accept that which cannot be changed; the courage to change that which can be changed, and the wisdom to know the one from the other, through Jesus Christ our Lord, Amen."